Inpatient Rehab in North Carolina

 Bethel Colony Of Mercy Inc - Lenoir, NC

-Bethel Colony Of Mercy Inc is an inpatient drug and alcohol rehab situated in Lenoir, North Carolina.
+Bethel Colony Of Mercy Inc is an inpatient addiction treatment center located in Lenoir, North Carolina.

 Location: 1675 Bethel Colony Road, Lenoir, NC 28645 in Caldwell County